 The Ink Business Cash provides an intro APR offer on purchases, which could help with large business expenses.

-Why we like it: The Ink Business Cash has a $0 annual fee and you can earn $750 bonus cash back after you spend $6,000 on purchases in the first 3 months from account opening.
+Why we like it: The Ink Business Cash has a $0 annual fee and you can earn $350 when you spend $3,000 on purchases in the first three months and an additional $400 when you spend $6,000 on purchases in the first six months after account opening.

 We also think the rewards rate is extremely useful for many different types of small business owners.